recruitmilitary/board-client/README.md

 ## Copyright

-Copyright (c) 2010 Michael Guterl.
-See LICENSE for details.
+Copyright (c) 2011 Michael Guterl.
+See LICENSE for details